Encryption of data in flight¶

 Encrypted data flow between Pravega and Tier 1 (Apache Bookkeeper)¶

 Pravega Segment Store uses Apache Bookkeeper as Tier 1 Storage.
 Apache Bookkeeper supports JKS based truststore.
 Segment Store uses JKS based truststore to interact with it.
-The configurations can be found here.
+See, configurations for more details.

 Encrypted access to Apache Zookeeper¶